Quickstart: Create an Azure Cognitive Search service in the portal

-- Go to your search service blade in the Azure portal.
+- Go to your search service page in the Azure portal.

 - In the left-navigation pane, select Settings > Scale.

-- Use the slidebar to add Replicas or Partitions.
+- Use the slidebar to add resources of either type.

 When to add a second service

-A large majority of customers use just one service provisioned at a tier that provides the right balance of resources.
+Most customers use just one service provisioned at a tier providing the right balance of resources.
 One service can host multiple indexes, subject to the maximum limits of the tier you select, with each index isolated from another.
-In Azure Search, requests can only be directed to one index, minimizing the chance of accidental or intentional data retrieval from other indexes in the same service.
+In Azure Cognitive Search, requests can only be directed to one index, minimizing the chance of accidental or intentional data retrieval from other indexes in the same service.

 Although most customers use just one service, service redundancy might be necessary if operational requirements include the following:

-- Disaster recovery (data center outage).
-Azure Search does not provide instant failover in the event of an outage.
-For recommendations and guidance, see Service administration.
+Business continuity and disaster recovery (BCDR).
+Azure Cognitive Search does not provide instant failover in the event of an outage.

-In Azure Search, you cannot segregate indexing and querying workloads; thus, you would never create multiple services for segregated workloads.
+In Azure Cognitive Search, you cannot segregate indexing and querying operations; thus, you would never create multiple services for segregated workloads.
 An index is always queried on the service in which it was created (you cannot create an index in one service and copy it to another).